Why Is A Marathon 26.2 Miles Long? History Of Marathon Distance

 The organizers of the 1908 Olympic Games, hosted in London, had originally planned a 26-mile route from Windsor Castle to the entrance of the White City Stadium.

-However, rumor has it that Queen Alexandra specifically asked that the marathon start in the gardens of Windsor Castle so the young royals could watch it, and finish in front of the royal box at White City Stadium.
+However, rumor has it that Queen Alexandra specifically asked that the marathon start in the lawn of Windsor Castle so the young royals could watch it and finish in front of the royal box at White City Stadium.

-This addition at the Royal’s request added 385 yards, hence making the event 26.2188 miles.
+This addition, at the British Royal family’s request, added 385 yards, hence making the event 26.2188 miles.

-Dorando Pietri of Italy entered the Olympic stadium first, but was clearly exhausted – he famously collapsed several times and ran in the wrong direction.
+Italy’s Dorando Pietri entered the Olympic stadium first but was clearly exhausted.
+He famously collapsed several times and ran in the wrong direction.

 Dorando had to be helped along by two medics and successfully crossed the finish line first.

-The Olympic committee later decided that 26.2188 miles should be the standard marathon distance for all marathon races going forward.
+The Olympic committee later decided that 26.2188 miles should be the standard distance for all marathon courses going forward.

 Johnny Hayes’ victory led to a much bigger public awareness of marathons.